-According to GlobalWorkplaceAnalytics.com, 50% of the US workforce holds a job that is compatible with at least partial telework and approximately 20-25% of the workforce teleworks at some frequency.
+According to GlobalWorkplaceAnalytics.com, approximately 43% of employees work remotely with some frequency.
+And with the current Coronavirus situation, these numbers are temporarily much higher.
 While there may be benefits to working in your pajamas, you may unknowingly be subjecting yourself to some health hazards.

 For starters, the only exercise you might be getting is walking from your desk to your fridge.
 (Take a walk outside instead!)
 And you may be missing the daily cleaning service you once enjoyed at the corporate office.
 (A University of Arizona study found that the average office desk has about 400 times more bacteria than a toilet seat!)
 If your office is located in your home or basement, environmental toxins such as mold, asbestos, radon, and poor indoor air quality also are a concern.
 The truth is, home offices can be, well, downright unhealthy, and could be making you sick.

 Not to worry.
 RTK Environmental has five tips to help you keep your home office from becoming a mini-microbial metropolis:

 This is a biggie!
 If you find you are wheezing, sneezing, or coughing every time you work in your basement office, there may be unseen mold growing, a problem not uncommon in spaces that are partially or fully underground or have poor humidity control, according to the Centers for Disease Control.
 Use dehumidifiers, increase ventilation, use fans, and insulate cold pipes.
 If your basement has ever been flooded, replace carpets as they might contain mold or mildew.
 Mold feeds on moisture, so keep your office dry.

 2. Test your indoor air quality